bic-org-uk/bic-lcf/docs/LCF-DataFrameworks.md

 ### <a name="f11"></a> 11 Check-out / renewal (create loan)
 [Back to functions list](#functions)

-The check-out / renewal function combines the following core functions:
+The check-out / renewal function, if successfully executed, causes an LMS to perform a number of consequential actions to create, delete or modify various entity records.
+These actions are performed internally within the LMS, so how they are performed is beyond the scope of LCF.
+Depending upon the precise circumstances, some or all of the following entity record creation, modification or deletion actions might be performed by an LMS:

--   Unless this is a confirmation or cancellation of check-out or renewal, retrieve the patron, item and manifestation records to check the patron’s status and ensure that check-out is permitted and to check for any applicable fees.
+-   Unless this is a confirmation or cancellation of check-out or renewal, an LMS would typically retrieve the patron, item and manifestation records to check the patron’s status and ensure that check-out is permitted and to check for any applicable fees.

--   If check-out / renewal is to proceed, create a loan record for the specified patron and item.
-If cancelling a check-out or renewal, search for and either delete or modify the loan record.
+-   If check-out / renewal is to proceed, an LMS would create a loan record for the specified patron and item and, in the case of renewal, modify or delete the existing loan record.
+If cancelling a check-out or renewal, an LMS would retrieve and either delete or modify the loan record.

--   Search for any reservation record for the specified patron and manifestation (or item) and modify to change its status.
+-   If there is an associated reservation record for the specified patron and manifestation (or item), an LMS would retrieve and modify or delete this record.

--   If fees apply, create a charge record for the applicable fee.
-If cancelling a check-out or renewal, search for and either delete or modify the charge record.
+-   If fees apply to check-out of this item, an LMS would create a charge record for the applicable fee.
+If cancelling a check-out or renewal, an LMS would retrieve and either delete or modify the charge record.

--   Modify the item record to update its circulation status and location and (optionally) add a reference to the loan record.
-If cancelling a previous check-out or renewal and deleting the associated loan record, remove any reference to this record from the item record.
+-   An LMS would modify the item record to update its circulation status and location and (optionally) add a reference to the loan record.
+If cancelling a previous check-out or renewal and deleting the associated loan record, an LMS would remove any reference to this loan record from the item record.

--   Modify the patron record to update patron status and the number of items on loan and (optionally) add a reference to the loan record.
-If cancelling a previous check-out or renewal and deleting the associated loan record, remove any reference to this record from the patron record.
+-   An LMS would modify the patron record to update patron status and the number of items on loan and (optionally) add a reference to the loan record.
+If cancelling a previous check-out or renewal and deleting the associated loan record, an LMS would remove any reference to this loan record from the patron record.

-The terminal application must provide all the information required for all the necessary core functions to be performed.
+This implies that the terminal application must provide sufficient information in the request for all the necessary consequential actions to be performed by the LMS.

 #### Request